SKoonkor/skoonkor.github.io/README.md

-# suttikoonkoonkor.github.io
+# READ ME
-This is my personal websit
+This is for my personal websit